 - Want to add some shiny new UI features?
 See our UI Guide.

-Join the #contributors channel to discuss ideas and get help.
+Join the Discord server to discuss ideas and get help.

 All of the source code for Vime lives in our public GitHub repository.
 It's important to note that everything is automated in Vime from building packages, docs, linting, testing and releasing.
 All changes are checked and processed by our continuous integration system (GitHub Actions).